Subcher/Youtube-Music-Download/README.md

    ```bash
    pip install os mutagen.mp4 PIL translate
    ```
-3. Make sure `ffmpeg` is installed in the ffmpeg folder and accessible in your system's PATH.
+3. Make sure `ffmpeg` is installed in the newly created ffmpeg folder and accessible in your system's PATH.
 ## Usage
 1. Run the script with a YouTube URL music or a playlist URL in the links.txt file.
    ```bash